makerdao/governance-manual/delegation/what-is-delegation.md

 ## Recognized Delegates
 Recognized Delegates are whitelisted by the Governance Facilitators of MakerDAO.
 They must meet requirements for consistent participation in votes, and communication with the community.

-In exchange for meeting these requirements, Recognized Delegates are compensated and featured more prominently on voting frontends.
+In exchange for meeting these requirements, Recognized Delegates are compensated and are featured more prominently on voting frontends.

 Recognized Delegates act as a bridge between vote outcomes and other actors by actively and transparently communicating with the MakerDAO community.